darwinia-network/crab-docs/docs/builders/tools/openzeppelin/defender.md

  - [**Sentinel**](https://docs.openzeppelin.com/defender/sentinel) — to monitor your smart contract's events, functions, and transactions, and receive notifications via email
  - [**Advisor**](https://docs.openzeppelin.com/defender/advisor) — to learn and implement best practices around development, testing, monitoring, and operations

-OpenZeppelin Defender can now be used on the Moonbase Alpha TestNet.
+OpenZeppelin Defender can now be used on the Pangolin TestNet.
 This guide will show you how to get started with Defender and demo the Admin component to pause a smart contract.
 You can find more information in regards to the other components in the links mentioned above.

 For more information, the OpenZeppelin team has written a great [documentation site](https://docs.openzeppelin.com/defender/) for Defender.

-## Getting Started with Defender on Moonbase Alpha {: #getting-started-with-defender-on-moonbase-alpha }
+## Getting Started with Defender on Pangolin

-This section goes through the steps for getting started with OpenZeppelin Defender on Moonbase Alpha.
+This section goes through the steps for getting started with OpenZeppelin Defender on Pangolin.

-### Checking Prerequisites {: #checking-prerequisites }
+### Checking Prerequisites

-The steps described in this section assume you have [MetaMask](https://metamask.io/) installed and connected to the Moonbase Alpha TestNet.
-If you haven't connected MetaMask to the TestNet, check out our [MetaMask integration guide](/tokens/connect/metamask/).
+The steps described in this section assume you have [MetaMask](https://metamask.io/) installed and connected to the Pangolin TestNet.
+If you haven't connected MetaMask to the TestNet, check out our [MetaMask integration guide](/dvm-metamask.md).

 In addition, you need to sign up for a free OpenZeppelin Defender account, which you can do on the main [Defender website](https://defender.openzeppelin.com/).